Damba-IT/projsite-monorepo/README.md

 This repository contains two implementations of the Projsite API:
 1. PostgreSQL version (using Drizzle ORM)
-2. MongoDB version (using Mongoose)
+2. MongoDB version (using MongoDb)

 Both implementations share the same API interface and functionality but use different databases.